joshbrew/BiquadFilters.js/README.md

 Set Q-factor and other parameters as needed, you will want to experiment a bit for the notch, peak, and bandpass filters, the defaults otherwise are butterworth (1/root(2)) Q factors while I set relatively effective values for the aforementioned special cases. dbGain only applies to the shelf filters, which provide amplification above or below the set frequency.

+There is a ready-made macro, preset for getting biosignal data like EEG and ECG: `class BiquadChannelFilterer(channel="tag",sps=512, filtering=true, scalingFactor=1)`
+* Scaling factor just applies a scalar e.g. ADC -> Voltage conversion.
+* Filtering toggles whether the filter is applied when looping over it in a bigger program
+* Samplerate is fixed, calculate correctly or it won't work very well.
+You can start/stop streams just fine and the filters will correct otherwise.

 Functions:

 `let classinstance = new Biquad(type,freq,sps,Q,dbGain)` Create a new filter, these keep the latest sample and filter values so make a new one for each additional filter.